Ortan777/jarvis/README.md

  Web Search (DuckDuckGo) – Answers general knowledge questions in short sentences.

+ write in notepad - Jarvis opens Notepad and starts writing everything you say into it until you stop.

  Task Memory – Tell Jarvis to “remember that I have to go to college tomorrow”, and later ask “what do I have to do tomorrow?”.

 ## System Control: